 • Stay home if you feel ill and/or have any Flu or COVID-19 symptoms

 • Wash hands or use hand sanitizer before and after your lesson

 • Practice social distancing (keep minimum 6 feet from others)

-• Wear face masks / coverings while on shore and in the clubhouse
+• Unless you are fully vaccinated for COVID-19, wear face masks / coverings while on shore and in the clubhouse

 • Utilize the RCS Health and Safety Pre-Screening form before participating in RCS lessons and activities